AEEooTo/pindery/README.md

 ## Let's party!

 The frontend of the app will be developed in Java.
-We still have to decide what to use for the backend.
+For the backend we will use Google Firebase, and you can find the repository [here](https://github.com/AEEooTo/pindery-backend)